imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/android.md

 Let's learn how to upload an image to our media library.

-Android SDK provides `ImageKitUploader` which provide functions to allow upload files to the [ImageKit media library](../../media-library/overview/) directly from the client-side.&#x20;
+Android SDK provides `ImageKitUploader` which provide functions to allow upload files to the [ImageKit media library](../../media-library/overview/) directly from the client-side.

-For using upload functionality, we need to pass `publicKey` while [initializing the SDK](Android.md#setup-imagekit-Android-sdk), and pass the client-generated JSON Web Token (JWT) in the upload method, which the ImageKit.io server uses to authenticate and check that the upload request parameters have not been tampered with after the generation of the token.
+For using upload functionality, we need to pass `publicKey` while [initializing the SDK](Android.md#setup-imagekit-android-sdk), and pass the client-generated JSON Web Token (JWT) in the upload method, which the ImageKit.io server uses to authenticate and check that the upload request parameters have not been tampered with after the generation of the token.
 Refer this [guide](https://docs.imagekit.io/api-reference/upload-file-api/secure-client-side-file-upload#how-to-implement-authenticationendpoint-endpoint) to create the token below on the page.

 ```kotlin
 ImageKit.init(